#1 - Demystifying AI

 OUTPUTSPROBABILITY

-If temperature = 1, it picks the highest-probability response (95%).
+If temperature is set as 1, it picks the highest-probability response (95%).
 Lowering temperature increases creativity by allowing lower-probability responses.

 We’ve explored how GPT models process inputs through: